 The best time to visit Georgia is April, May, June and September.
 July and August can be very hot and winters are harsh with temperatures dropping sharply.

-Sighnaghi is in Kakheti, which is the wine region of Georgia.
+Sighnaghi is in Kakheti, which is one of the best wine regions of Georgia.
 A visit to this small town and a local winery is a delightful day out of the city.
 The views of the Caucasus mountains from here are spectacular.
+Guests with a bit more time to explore can stay at the Radisson Collection Hotel on the Tsinandali Estate.

-A day trip from Tbilisi a visit to Gori, the hometown of Joseph Stalin is not to be missed.
+A day trip from Tbilisi, a visit to Gori, the hometown of Joseph Stalin is not to be missed.
 His original simple local home has been preserved along with part of the train that he used to travel through the USSR.
 In addition, the Stalin Museum which originally opened in 1957 is now a major draw.
-It is expansive and quite jaw-dropping, certainly worth the visit, in particular if you get the museum guide that has worked there all her life.
+It is expansive and quite jaw-dropping, certainly worth the visit.

 Our team of travel experts can customize a unique program for you for travel in Georgia based on your exact preferences and interests.

-Armenia, Georgia and Azerbaijan perfectly complement each other and we can customize a vacation to the Caucasus region just for you, based on our Ultimate Caucasus itinerary.
+Armenia, Georgia and Azerbaijan perfectly complement each other and we can customize a vacation to the Caucasus region just for you, based on our Essential Caucasus itinerary.